-The museum is open Tuesday through Saturday from 10-4 and on Sunday by appointment.
+The museum is open Tuesday through Saturday from 10-3 and on Sunday by appointment. the museum will be closed the 3rd Saturday of every month due to our monthly Tribal Meeting.
 Due to the drastic changes of the weather in this area, the museum will not be open during storms or snow.

 There is a $5.00 per person fee to tour the museum.

 Phone (434) 946-5391

 Come visit us!

 Learn our history and gain awareness of the Monacan Indian community.
 We are still here!
 We've always been here.